cai0514/acc102de-try/README.md

 - Sector average returns remained consistent across the 2021-2025 period

 ## 5. How to run
-1. Install dependencies: pip install streamlit pandas matplotlib
-2. Execute the application: streamlit run app.py
+1. Execute the application: streamlit run app.py
-3. Access the dashboard in your browser at the provided local URL

 ## 6. Product link / Demo
 This is a local desktop application.
 Run the code locally to access the full interactive demo.